Anadyr (town): Administrative and municipal status

-Demographics
+Population

 Transportation

 Anadyr is an important sea port on the Bering Sea and is connected to almost all major Russian Far Eastern seaports.
 Anadyr's Ugolny Airport serves major and minor cities in the Russian Far East with connections to Khabarovsk, Vladivostok, and Moscow, while Bering Air provides charter flights to Nome, Alaska in the United States.
 The airport is on the other side of the Anadyrsky Liman, and from January to May, transportation from the airport to Anadyr is by ice road.
 In the summer there is a ferry which transports passengers across the Anadyr River to the airport, but during spring and autumn when the river ice is melting and full of drifting ice floes, the only means of transportation to the airport is via helicopter.

 Although there is a network of roads between Anadyr and Tavayvaam, the town is not connected to any other settlement via road.
 Construction of the Anadyr Highway was started in 2012, to link the town to Magadan, a distance of 1800 km.